ytrqua3/music-prefernce-country-classification/README.md

 validation accuracy: 0.4809015347258973<br/>
     => By only applying weights is not enough to fix the extreme imbalance.
 Instead, it further exaggerated the problem of overfitting.

-3-6 Feb: train a model with two layers (region and country)
+3-6 Feb: train a model with two layers (region and country): main goal is to optimize top 5 accuracy and f1 (more balanced)
   - The idea is to classify the users into regions first then country.
   - grouping the countries into regions according to continent and culture(my instinct)
   - adjusted hyperparameters based on average users per country in each region (low -> tend to overfit -> smaller tree for generalization)